U.S. Attorney for the Southern District of Texas

 -

-Two Mexican nationals have been charged with conspiring to transport illegal aliens, as announced by U.S. Attorney Nicholas J. Ganjei.
+A New Orleans resident has been convicted for conspiracy to transport illegal aliens, according to an announcement by U.S. Attorney Nicholas J. Ganjei.